 What Do I Need To Know About Vaccines?

 Even though Americans are among the most vaccinated people globally, after decades of vaccinations, we are among the sickest.
+This raises ethical concerns about disease control and questions about vaccines’ effectiveness and potential side effects.

 How Was The Data Collected?